lebigot/realtime_annotate/README.rst

 """"""""""""""""""

-The ``annotate`` command launches the real-time annotation process (see the screenshot_ in the overview).
-Keyboard keys are converted into time-stamped annotations, and existing annotations automatically scroll on the screen.
+The ``annotate`` command launches the real-time annotation process (see the screenshot_ in the overview), and the optional player (``--player`` option).
+Existing **annotations automatically scroll** on the screen.
+All **actions** are run with a *single* keyboard key (listed in the help at the bottom of the ``annotate`` screen):

-Typing a **key** adds one of the user-defined annotations (displayed at the bottom of the terminal).
+- Typing the **key** of one of the user-defined annotations adds it with the current annotation timer as a time stamp.

-Any typed **digit** adds a **value** to (or changes the value of) the *last* annotation (for example, the glitch at 00:00:12.6 in the screenshot above has value 0).
+- Any typed **digit** adds a **value** to (or changes the value of) the *last* annotation (for example, the glitch at 00:00:12.6 in the screenshot above has value 0).

-Existing annotations can also be **deleted**: the last annotation (from the list of previous annotations) is deleted with the delete key.
+- Existing annotations can also be **deleted**: the last annotation (from the list of previous annotations) is deleted with the delete key.

+- **Stopping** the annotation process is done with the space key.
+If a player controller is used (``--player`` option), the player is stopped.

-**Existing annotations** with time stamps around the current annotation timer are displayed both in the "Next annotation" field and in the "Previous annotations" list.
+**Existing annotations** with time stamps around the current annotation timer are displayed in the "Next annotation" field and in the "Previous annotations" list (see the screenshot_).
 The user can thus see what annotations have already been entered.
 The next annotation is *highlighted during one second* before it **scrolls down** to the list of previous annotations (and is replaced by the new next annotation, if any).

 Annotation file format
 ======================